Other Books

 Reissued in 2022 in Routledge Revivals series.
 See https://www.routledge.com/Radicalism-Anti-Racism-and-Representation/Bonnett/p/book/9781032365473

 “Alastair Bonnett has been one of the most prominent contemporary theorists of antiracism.
 In his monograph, as well as in a several articles, he offers a systematic sociological, historical and geographical account of antiracism.”
-Teun A. van Dijk, Antiracist Discourse, 2021
+Teun A. van Dijk, 2021, Antiracist Discourse, CUP

 This introductory text provides students for the first time with an historical and international analysis of the development of anti-racism.
 Drawing on sources from around the world, the author explains the roots and describes the practice of anti-racism in Western and non-Western societies from Britain and the United States to Malaysia and Peru.